hassonor/image-search-app/README.md

     * Go to `Connection` Tab
     * Host Name: `postgres`, Maintenance database: `mydb`, Username: `myuser`, Password: `mypassword`

 3. Test the Application
+* Navigate to: `http://localhost:3030` and search by Text.
-Use the API to test the image search functionality by sending queries to the `GET /get_image` endpoint.
+* Use the API to test the image search functionality by sending queries to the `GET /get_image` endpoint.
 Example:
 ```bash
 curl "http://localhost:8080/get_image?query_string=beautiful+landscape"